About the part that art plays in a globalising society

 Review: Colombia’s recent past packs a punch

 Those viewers watching the Dutch TV show ‘Wie is de Mol?’ during the past few weeks were treated to the landscape of Colombia as a beautiful backdrop to the show.
-But the photograph of the kidnapped Ingrid Betancourt in the exhibition Here/Now (2019) reminds us of the fact that this is also the country torn by decades of conflict between the government and the paramilitary organisations FARC and ELN, even as it was being ravaged by the violence of the cocaine mafia.
+But the photograph of the kidnapped Ingrid Betancourt in the exhibition Here/Now – Current Visions from Colombia (2019) reminds us of the fact that this is also the country torn by decades of conflict between the government and the paramilitary organisations FARC and ELN, even as it was being ravaged by the violence of the cocaine mafia.
 This is a country where 220,000 people died violently during the past fifty years and almost six million people were driven from their homes.

 Here/Now is an exhibition of current Colombian art and photo-journalism that has been compiled by the guest curator Carolina Ponce de León.
 The exhibition is divided between two locations in North Amsterdam, but the part exhibited on the NDSM shipyard is especially visceral.